JBenzie/SonicRunner/README.md

 # Sonic Runner
 <strong>Gotta go FAST!</strong> An infinite runner featuring your favorite blue hedgehog.
 Built for Wyatt!

-Play as Sonic, Sonic the Werehog, Tails, Knuckles, or Shadow!
+Play as Sonic, Sonic the Werehog, Tails, Knuckles, and more!

 Based on the following tutorial: https://www.emanueleferonato.com/tag/endless-runner/